If the call is not logged in Salesforce it didn’t hapen

 - Each user’s recent calls are in the Fastcall widget

-- A lookup table matches incoming calls to your Salesforce records by caller ID
+- A lookup table matches incoming calls to your Salesforce records by caller ID – these lookup relationships should be maintained by your users.

 - Inbound answered calls have a green inward arrow